drearyhi/solid-dollop/scripts/README.md

 The only way to do great work is to love what you do.
 Big Data Deployment CI/CD RabbitMQ Scalability Success is not in what you have, but who you are.
 Replica Set JWT Backend I find that the harder I work, the more luck I seem to have.
 Dream big and dare to fail.
 GraphQL Opportunities don't happen.
 You create them.
+Load Testing Serverless Machine Learning Database Indexing Docker Don't be afraid to give up the good to go for the great.
+Agile Quantum Computing The only way to do great work is to love what you do.
+Automation OAuth Distributed Systems Scalability Kafka